 The popularity of distributed data-centric applications related to machine learning and AI has led to an explosive growth of datacenter traffic, and researchers are hence making great efforts to design more efficient datacenter networks, providing a high throughput at low cost.
-Indeed, over the last years, much progress has been made in the design of innovative datacenter interconnects, based on fat-tree topologies [2, 44], hypercubes [34, 66], expanders [42] or random graphs [61], among many others [38, 67].
+Indeed, over the last years, much progress has been made in the design of innovative datacenter interconnects, based on fat-tree topologies [2, 36], hypercubes [26, 56], expanders [34] or random graphs [52], among many others [30, 57].
 All these networks have in common that their topology is static and fixed.

-An emerging intriguing alternative to these static datacenter networks are reconfigurable networks [50, 51, 64, 13, 31, 40, 32, 43, 26, 68, 11, 65]: networks whose topology can be changed dynamically.
+An emerging intriguing alternative to these static datacenter networks are reconfigurable networks [9, 10, 20, 23, 24, 32, 35, 41, 42, 54, 55, 58]: networks whose topology can be changed dynamically.
 In particular, novel optical technologies allow to provide "short cuts", i.e., direct connectivity between top-of-rack switches, based on dynamic matchings.
-First empirical studies demonstrate the potential of such reconfigurable networks, which can deliver very high bandwidth efficiency at low cost.
+First empirical studies demonstrate the David Fuchssteiner University of Vienna, Austria potential of such reconfigurable networks, which can deliver very high bandwidth efficiency at low cost.